Canemah (sidewheeler): Operations on the Willamette River

 Steamers in those days in Oregon were fueled by wood, and they could burn four cords in an hour.
 What a steamer needed for regular operation were regular wood depots, which were called "wood yards."
 In the early 1850s woodyards were scarce along the Willamette River, and Canemah was forced to pay farmers five dollars a cord for wood.
 Few farmers were willing to cut wood and sell, so if Canemah could not embark sufficient fuel at a journey's outset, her trip might be cut short.

 In 1851, the Oregon territorial legislature voted to move the capital from Oregon City to Salem.
 In 1852 Canemah transported all the legislators and all the records of the territorial government upriver to Salem.
 On other occasions, Canemah carried territorial governor Joseph Lane and other officials.
 In 1854 the Hedges partners sold Canemah to the Citizens Accommodation Line, a concern organized by Captain George E. Cole and E.M.
 White.
 Cole and White also bought the Franklin (ex Shoalwater ex Fenix) and operated both vessels out of Canemah.
-The company had a carriage which hauled passengers up from Oregon City along the one or two-mile road to Canemah, where twice a week Canemah or Franklin departed twice weekly for Corvallis.
+The company had a carriage which hauled passengers up from Oregon City along the one or two-mile road to Canemah, where twice a week Canemah or Franklin departed for Corvallis.